Persevering

 Avoid the mindless activities that can often fill up our day:

-• We will often load our schedules with things we ought to do in order to prevent scheduling things we must do but don’t want to.
+• We will often load our schedules with things we ought to do to prevent scheduling things we must do but don’t want to.

 • Even when it’s something that improves our reputation or public image, we must always give ourselves room to fail.